IamSoo/tl-data-eng-interview/README.md

 * Transformation(Processing): *Data will be huge so good language, a good tool with efficient libraries has to be used.*
 * Storage: *The dump and csv files are pretty big a good approach should be taken to store and process them .*

+Expected problems
+- The xml file is a compressed file, download will take time, also processing a xml file is a memory intensive process.
+- The movies metadata cant be downloaded directly.
+Its part of zip and there is no direct link to download.

 ## The Design
 The problem defined above is a similar challenge that the many applications are facing to tackle increasing amount of data, transformation and processing.
 The approach would be to build a pipeline completely using cloud solutions like a cloud storage, a cloud hosted airflow , serverless db and any BI tool.